Journal Prompts For Money Mindset: Learn to Develop a Healthy Money Mindset.

 So my next question for you is, do you often get scared of the thought of what would happen if you run out of money?

-Do you always want to play safe and choose not to spend it?
 (Here, by no means I want you to be irresponsible and overspend, but sometimes, especially when we are financially struggling, we tend to start having this kind of thought which makes us scared and even more limited).

 Just like anything else in the world, there has to be a balance where you can enjoy your life while building Savings and other funds.